ahadb/flat-file-cms/README.md

 ## What is a Flat-File CMS?

 Without a database the flat-file CMS stores content in files and folders unlike a traditional database.
 This means you don't have to query any database of any kind in your system -  there is no databse.
 The flat-file system generates dynamic pages and each blog post or page is simply in a folder of it's own (depending on the system and how you structure it).
+There are several ways to populate and parse content, xml and markdown being the most popular.

 There are certain advantages of not using a database like: